-I certify that the Accounts set out on pages 29 to 44 have been prepared in accordance with proper practices and that they give a true and fair view of the financial transactions of the Pension Fund during the year ended 31st March 2015 and the amount and disposition of the Fund's assets and liabilities as at 31 March 2015.
+I certify that the Accounts set out on pages 31 to 47 have been prepared in accordance with proper practices and that they give a true and fair view of the financial transactions of the Pension Fund during the year ended 31st March 2016 and the amount and disposition of the Fund's assets and liabilities as at 31 March 2016.

+Zena Cooke

-Zena Cooke Corporate Director, Resources
+Corporate Director, Resources

-Independent auditor's report to the members of the London Borough of Tower Hamlets on the pension fund financial statements published with the Pension Fund Annual Report
+Independent auditor's report to the members of the London Borough of Tower Hamlets on the pension fund financial statements published with the Pension Fund Annual Report and Accounts

-We have audited the pension fund financial statements published with the Pension Fund Annual Report of the London Borough of Tower Hamlets for the year ended 31 March 2015 on pages 29 to 44.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.
+We have audited the financial statements of pension fund financial statements published with the Pension Fund Annual Report and Accounts for the year ended 31 March 2016 on pages 31 to 47.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.

-This report relates to the pension fund financial statements published with the Pension Fund Annual Report and is made solely to the members of the Authority, as a body, in accordance with Part II of the Audit Commission Act 1998.
+This report relates to the pension fund financial statements published with the Pension Fund Annual Report and Accounts and is made solely to the members of the Authority, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
 Our audit work has been undertaken so that we might state to the members of the Authority, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the members of the Authority, as a body, for our audit work, for this report, or for the opinions we have formed.